auth0/Auth0.swift/EXAMPLES.md

 #### Use any Auth0 connection

-Specify an Auth0 connection to directly show that identity provider's login page, skipping the [Universal Login](https://auth0.com/docs/authenticate/login/auth0-universal-login) page itself.
+Specify an Auth0 connection to directly open that identity provider's login page, skipping the [Universal Login](https://auth0.com/docs/authenticate/login/auth0-universal-login) page itself.
 The connection must first be enabled for your Auth0 application in the [Dashboard](https://manage.auth0.com/#/applications/).

 ```swift
 Auth0